 We've outlined 3 common A/B testing use cases to improve your understanding of the concept.
 Each focuses on a crucial part of a website that helps marketers generate conversions.

 The top fold of your website influences every visitor's impression of your brand.
 As a result, the hero section is one of the most critical parts of your marketing.
-You can assess your hero section design's effectiveness by looking at how much time users spend on your website.
+To gauge how effective your hero section design is, you can track user engagement metrics like website dwell time or CTA clicks.For instance, tracking the clicks on your CTA near a specific illustration can give you insight into its effectiveness.

 A/B test the following variations to ensure you get the most out of every web visitor.